Chloride in diet

 Chloride is found in table salt or sea salt as sodium chloride.
 It is also found in many vegetables.
 Foods with higher amounts of chloride include seaweed, rye, tomatoes, lettuce, celery, and olives.

 Chloride, combined with potassium, is also found in many foods.
-It is most often the main ingredient in salt substitutes.
+Potassium chloride is a common salt substitute.

 Most Americans probably get more chloride than they need from table salt and the salt in prepared foods.